response-interop/interface/README.md

               appropriately.

-            - Implementations SHOULD use lower case for attribute names but MAY use any other case approved in the relvant RFCs.
+            - Implementations SHOULD use lower case for attribute names but MAY use any other case approved in the relevant RFCs.

             - Implementations MUST omit `=<attribute-value>` when the attribute value is boolean `true`.